RavenThevar/FinalYearProject/README.md

 had successfully improved the accuracy of the k-Nearest Neighbour and Decision Tree.
-The Decision Tree ensemble model (stacking) at an accuracy of 0.738 and the k-Neareast Neighbours ensemble model (stacking) at an accuracy of 0.733 has improved the accuracy of the two lowest individually developed models which are kNearest Neighbours at 0.71175 & Decision Tree at 0.71025 before using 10-fold, Repeated Cross-Validation technique and also k-Nearest Neighbours at 0.684 & Decision Tree at 0.731 after using 10-fold, Repeated Cross-Validation technique.
+The Decision Tree ensemble model (stacking) at an accuracy of 0.738 and the k-Neareast Neighbours ensemble model (stacking) at an accuracy of 0.733 has improved the accuracy of the two lowest individually developed models which are k-Nearest Neighbours at 0.71175 & Decision Tree at 0.71025 before using 10-fold, Repeated Cross-Validation technique and also k-Nearest Neighbours at 0.684 & Decision Tree at 0.731 after using 10-fold, Repeated Cross-Validation technique.
 Stacking is proven to be suitable for ensemble applications involving other base